WeKiBan/CV_App/README.md

 My first Real React project showed me just how beneficial JavaScript frameworks are for keeping your projects much more manageable and organized.
 The ability to build HTML elements within the javascript file using JSX is very intuitive and it's easy to see why being able to break projects down into reusable components is beneficial for developers.

-I believe this project has given me a solid grasp of React Hooks and the React framework in general and I am looking forward to gaining a more in depth knowledge while building more projects with it in the future.
+I believe this project has given me a solid grasp of React Hooks and the React framework in general and I am looking forward to gaining a more in depth knowledge while building future projects.
 ### Features

 The User is presented with various segments containing relating inputs and also the option to upload a portrait